dancasey-ie/IrishEnergyBalance2017Dash/README.md

 __Code Validation__

 * __HTML__ was validated using https://validator.w3.org/.
-Due to the python code embedded in the HTML templates there were a number of errors.
-* __JavaScript__ was validated using https://codebeautify.org/jsvalidate.
+* __JavaScript__ (charts.js) was validated using https://codebeautify.org/jsvalidate.
+There are a number of errors due to functions being called from other called .js files.
 * __Python__ was validated using https:http://pep8online.com.
 * __CSS__ was validated using https://jigsaw.w3.org/css-validator/.
 No errors were found.
 * __Spelling and Grammar__ was validated using Google Docs.